federicoInserra/Big-Project-IoT/2ndDelivery/2nd delivery.md

 ## A brief list of the functionality that is still missing and will be done till the 3rd and final delivery.
 - Set up the DB to maintain the statistics about the statues interaction
 - Create an Accessible dashboard to display this data to the museum curators
--
+- Tests with functioning system and users

 ## Brief presentation of the evaluation conducted since the 1st delivery.
 - Calculation of the costs of the simulation
 - Calculation of the costs of the real system
-- Calculation of the "image" latency of the system (Time from NFC signal to hologram)
+- Calculation of the image latency of the system (Time from NFC signal to hologram)
-- Interviews with users ????
+- Interviews with users

 ## A brief list of what you aspect to evaluate till the 3rd and final delivery.
 - Test the entire system with real users
-- Calculation of the "cloud" latency of the system (Time to send data to the cloud and show them in the dashboard)
+- Calculation of the cloud latency of the system (Time to send data to the cloud and show them in the dashboard)
 - Improve the latency of the image.